ibexa/documentation-developer/docs/content_management/field_types/type_and_value.md

 The field type can specify that the user may define a default value for the `Field` of the type through settings.
 If no default value is provided, the field type is asked for an "empty value" as the final fallback.

-The value chain for filling a specific Field of the field type is as follows:
+The value chain for filling a specific field of the field type is as follows:

 1. Is a value provided by the filling user?
 2. If not, is a default value provided by the`FieldDefinition`?